 ABOUT THE ST. INNOCENT OF ALASKA MONASTIC COMMUNITY

 The St. Innocent of Alaska Monastic Community was founded on November 15, 2003 and is under the Moscow Patriarchal Parishes.
-For almost 15 years it previously had been associated with and attached to the St. Innocent of Irkutsk Church in Redford, in the Metropolitan Detroit, Michigan area, since its founding until May 6, 2018, during which time it had been doing many things to assist in the life and ministry of the Parish and its Pastor.
-However, since May 6, 2018, the Monastic Commuity is no longer associated with the St. Innocent of Irkutsk Church and its clergy, although it remains in the Moscow Patriarchal Parishes.
+For almost 15 years it previously had been associated with and attached to the St. Innocent of Irkutsk Church in Redford, in the Metropolitan Detroit, Michigan area, since its founding until May 6, 2018.
+During that time it had been doing many things to assist in the life and ministry of the Parish and its former Pastor.
+However, since May 6, 2018, the Monastic Community is no longer associated with the St. Innocent of Irkutsk Church and its clergy, although it remains in the Moscow Patriarchal Parishes.

-[Please note that although St. Innocent Monastery is a legal name with the State of Michgan, registered as a DBA (Doing Business As) of the St. Innocent Religious/Monastic Community, ecclesiastically, it is a "Monastic Community."
-Although initially the Community was called a "Religious" Community, the name was changed to "Monastic" Community quite some years ago.
+[Please note that although St. Innocent Monastery is a legal name with the State of Michgan, registered as a DBA (Doing Business As) of the St. Innocent Religious/Monastic Community, ecclesiastically, it is a "Monastic Community," (although initially it was called a "Religious" Community).

 As of May 6, 2018, Sister Ioanna and the Monastic Community "retired" from doing all the extensive and time-consuming work at St. Innocent Church, and commencing a new chapter in the life of the St. Innocent Monastic Community.
-Now there is more time to return to fullfilling the broader Orthodox educational ministry of Firebird Videos, Audios & Books, which had slipped into the background due to the absorbing and time-consuming work at St. Innocent Church.
-To start off this revitalized chapter in the Orthodox educational ministry of Sister Ioanna and the St. Innocent of Alaska Monastic Community, the first step was to create this new separate St. Innocent Monastery website, launched in May of 2018, which highlights the monastery's written educational ministry, by making available numerous Orthodox educational articles/ essays.
+Now there is more time to return to fulfilling the broader Orthodox educational ministry of Firebird Videos, Audios & Books, which had slipped into the background due to the absorbing and time-consuming work at St. Innocent Church.
+To start off this revitalized chapter in the Orthodox educational ministry of Sister Ioanna and the St. Innocent of Alaska Monastic Community, the first step was to create this present new St. Innocent Monastery website, launched in May of 2018, which highlights the monastery's written educational ministry, by making available numerous Orthodox educational articles/ essays.
 Numerous additional articles have been added since May 2018.
 We are presently in the second step, where new articles are being written and posted on the website, and previously written articles are being added to the site to make them available to the general public.
 Plans are also in the works to compile Sister Ioanna's collected works, most of which are or will be posted on this website, and to publish them in two volumes to make them more accessible to the general reading public.
 In addition, it is planned to revise Sister Ioanna's doctoral dissertation for a more general reading public and to publish it too, in order to make available to the general public this pivotal study about a universal symbol that has never been identified before.
 The third step will be to revise, refine and develop the Firebird Videos website, adding the shopping cart and adding photos of each Firebird item.
-In order to accomplish this second step, new covers and labels for each DVD and CD must be made, a time-consuming task, (after the previous covers and labels were lost as a result of a ransomware invasion).
-Following the completion of these 2 steps, the complete dedicated attention and time will be devoted to returning to making new DVDs and to continue doing additional writing and publishing, as may be appropriate at the time.
+In order to accomplish this third step, new covers and labels for each exisitng DVD and CD must be made, a time-consuming and arduous task, (after the previous covers and labels were lost as a result of a ransomware invasion).
+After step three is completed, we will advance to the fourth step, when dedicated attention and time will be devoted to making new DVDs, while we also continue doing additional writing and publishing, as may be appropriate at the time.